marco-introini/short-url/README.md

 ## GUI

+There are two administration areas:
-You can control everything using the provided administration area, located at `/admin` route.
+- one for super admin users for user administration located at `/admin` route
+- one for regular users for URLs administration located at `/user` route

-### Administration
+### User Administration

 You can list and create the complete URLs for your user in this panel: